leroidubuffet/philosophers/notes.md

 Work focused.
 For long hours
 You do't need to push every commit
 Add a time buffer in monitoring
-I't all in the timming
+I't all in the timing
+The processor has so many cores and will simulate paralelization, but only is it has some slack

 Do not test with more than 200 philosophers.